+Coming in October!
 ADHD/ADD and Executive Function Skills Class: Fall is a great time for middle and high school students living with ADHD/ADD and Executive function weaknesses to build the skills and strategies that can help them succeed.
 The focus is on coaching students to dive deeper into understanding themselves, dispelling myths about ADHD and developing a knowledge base of strategies that work for the way they think.
 Self advocacy and social strategies will also be covered.
-Three 60 minute classes cover topics like organization, mindset, monitoring actions and knowing when to change them, time awareness, planning, and much more.
+Four 60 minute classes cover topics like organization, mindset, monitoring actions and knowing when to change them, time awareness, planning, and much more.
+Next class starts October 15th, 2018.
 Click here for more information.

-Drop In – Get Organized for Back to School: Current and former students can get a refresher course on the C.O.D.E. method of organizing and set up their backpacks, binders and agenda to start the year off organized and in control.
+Back to School – Drop In – Get Organized: Current and former students can get a refresher course on the C.O.D.E. method of organizing and set up their backpacks, binders and agenda to start the year off organized and in control.
 Overwhelmed by the supply list and confused as to how it all goes together?
 We can help.
-Stop by and get organized on August 31, 2017 12p-4p.
+Stop by and get re-organized on Saturday, August 18th from 10:00am – 1:00pm.

 New!
-Parenting Your Child with ADHD – Elementary Level: Do you really understand what ADHD is and how it affects your child?
+Parenting Your Child with ADHD: Do you really understand what ADHD is and how it affects your child?
 Often times you get the report back from the neuro-psych exam and it is filled with facts about what is wrong.
 You already knew that, that is why you had the testing done in the first place.
 What you really need to know is how to best help your child and your family be successful and happy.